 The Failed Transparency Regime for Executive Agreements: An Empirical and Normative Analysis

 Until now, however, there has been no systematic assessment of how well the transparency regime has been working.
 This Article seeks to fill that gap.
-Through a Freedom of Information Act lawsuit, we obtained thousands of documents relating to the agreements reported to Congress and the legal authority on which the Executive Branch has relied for these agreements.
+Through a Freedom of Information Act lawsuit, we obtained thousands of documents relating to the agreements reported to Congress and the legal authority on which the executive branch has relied forthese agreements.
 Together with a series of interviews with lawyers directly involved in the process, this new information has given us an unprecedented look inside the system of concluding, publicizing, and reporting executive agreements.
 For the first time, we can describe how the system for making and scrutinizing executive agreements actually works — and when and how it fails to work.
-The overall picture that emerges is one of dysfunction and non-accountability.
-In brief: the Executive Branch does not come close to meeting its reporting duties; the entire process is opaque to everyone involved, including Executive Branch officials and congressional staffers; and Congress is failing in its oversight role.
-The “system” is badly in need of repair if we are going to preserve the integrity and legality of the United States’ primary means of making international law.
-This Article proposes a number of reforms, most of which should be normatively uncontroversial.
+The overall picture that emerges is one of dysfunction and nonaccountability.
+In brief: there is reason to believe that the executive branch’s reporting to Congress has been incomplete; the entire publication and reporting process is opaque to everyone involved, including executive branch officials and congressional staffers; and Congress is failing in its oversight role.
+The “system” is badly in need of repair if we are going to preserve the integrity and legality of the United States’ primary means of making international commitments.

 Suggested Citation: Suggested Citation